 Digital goods such as music and movies have incredibly diminished costs for incremental units, and for most of these products they are a secondary market — records tend to recoup their various costs within the first few months, and movies/tv-shows tend to have been wildly profitable on-TV / in-Theaters.
 The music recording costs 17.99 and the DVD 29.99 , not because of fixed costs and a value chain… but because $2 of plastic, or .02¢ of bandwidth, is believed by someone to be able to command that price.

-Going back to our real-life example, 10MM downloads of “Friends” for 13.99 doesn’t equate to 10MM people who would have purchased the DVD for $29.99.
+Going back to our real-life example, 10MM downloads of “Friends” for 13.99 doesn’t equate to 10MM people who would have purchased the DVD for $39.99.
 While a percentage of the 10MM may have been willing to purchase the DVDs for the higher price, another — larger — percentage would not have.
-By lowering the price from 29.99 to 13.99, the potential market had likely changed from 1MM consumers to 10MM.
-Our situation is not an “apples-to-apples” comparison — while we’re generating one third the revenue, we’re moving ten times as many units and at a significantly lower cost ( no warehousing, mfg, transit, buybacks, etc ).
+By lowering the price from 39.99 to 13.99, the potential market had likely changed from 1MM consumers to 10MM.
+Our situation is not an “apples-to-apples” comparison — while we’re generating one third the revenue, we’re moving ten times as many units and at a significantly lower cost (no warehousing, mfg, transit, buybacks, etc).

 While hard copies are priced to cover the actual costs associated with manufacturing and distributing the media, digital media is flexibly priced to balance convenience with maximized revenue.

 Let me rephrase that, we’re talking about a fucking dollar for a song.
 A dollar is a magical number, because while it’s money, it’s only a dollar.
 People lose dollar bills all the time, and rationalize the most ridiculous of purchases away… because it’s only a dollar.
+It’s four quarters.
+You could find that in the street or in your couch.
+A dollar is not a barrier or a thought.
 You’ll note that a dollar is not far off from the price of a candy bar, which retailers incidentally realized long ago that “Hey – let’s put candy bars next to the cash registers and keep the prices relatively low, so people make impulse buys and just add it onto their carts”.

 Do you know what happens when you charge a dollar for something?
 People just buy it.
 At 13.99 – 17.99 for a cd, people look at that as a significant purchase — one that competes with food, vacations, their children’s college savings.
 When you charge a dollar a song – or ten dollars a record – people don’t make those comparisons… they just buy.